-The Honors Program in Sociology offers students the opportunity to enter the LSA Honors Program through the department and do independent research with the guidance of a Sociology faculty mentor over the course of three terms.
-The research culminates in a written thesis paper and students who meet all criteria graduate with honors.
-Completion of an honors thesis demonstrates discipline, motivation, and exceptional critical thinking skills, as well as strong data collection, analytical, and writing skills to understand and present complex social problems — all assets for which prospective employers and graduate school admissions committees will be looking.
+Completion of a senior thesis demonstrates discipline, motivation, and critical thinking skills, as well as strong data collection, analytical, and writing proficiencies to understand and present complex social problems — all assets for which prospective employers and graduate school admissions committees will be looking.

 If you are passionate about a particular social topic and interested in conducting your own research, this is a valuable opportunity – we encourage you to attend the information session below!

-Current honors students will share their experiences completing an undergraduate thesis.
-The Honors Faculty Coordinator and Undergraduate Advisor will share suggestions and logistics regarding the application.
+Current students will share their experiences completing an undergraduate thesis.
+The Faculty Coordinator and Undergraduate Advisor will share suggestions and logistics regarding the application process.

 SOC 497: Proposal Writing